-In this case, the record reflects that Simmons neither deposited the full amount of the Assessment with DIR, nor paid the unpaid prevailing wages due, within 60 days of the Assessment.
+In this case, the record reflects that Simmons neither deposited the full amount of the Assessment with DIR, nor paid the unpaid prevailing wages due within 60 days of the Assessment.
 Accordingly, absent a waiver by the Director, Simmons is liable for liquidated damages in an amount equal to the unpaid prevailing wages found due in this Decision.
 (Former § 1742.1, subd. (a).)
-Entitlement to a waiver of liquidated damages in this case requires evaluation of Simmons' position on the merits and specifically whether, within the 60-day period after service of the Assessment, it had "substantial grounds for appealing the assessment ... with respect to a portion of the unpaid wages covered by the assessment."
+Entitlement to a waiver of liquidated damages in this case requires evaluation of Simmons' position on the merits and specifically whether it had "substantial grounds for appealing the assessment ... with respect to a portion of the unpaid wages covered by the assessment."